 Morley Vet Centre, Rudlock Rd, Morley

 Breeding for health is a priority at Abbey Green.
-Genetic malocclusion can be detected between 3-8weeks of age, and all of our rabbits have their teeth checked before going to their new homes.
+Genetic malocclusion can usually be detected between 3-8weeks of age, and all of our rabbits have their teeth checked before going to their new homes.
 We have a strict no tolerance policy for rabbits with teeth issues, or producing kits with teeth issues, and they are not used in our breeding programs at all.
 This means we have been able to minimise the risk through years of selective breeding.
 A rabbit with properly aligned teeth will not need any special care to maintain good oral health.
 A large handful of hay each day and some chew toys is sufficient to encourage chewing for normal teeth care.
 The diagram displays correct alignment.
 Note the top teeth overlap the bottom teeth.

 Unfortunately some rabbits may develop malocclusion, either a congenital condition through poor breeding, through trauma / injury, or cage / wire pulling behaviours.
 This is where the front teeth do not align properly and therefore do not wear evenly, causing the teeth to become overgrown.
 Rabbits may display poor appetite, weight loss, changes in food preferences, or develop eye problems (particularly weepy eyes) if teeth problems are present.
 Cases of malocclusion may need follow up by an experienced vet.